LukasDoesDev/dwm-build-scripts/README.md

-# Rice Build Scripts
+# dwm patches
-Scripts to build dwm, st and dmenu
+Scripts to build dwm with the patches in the patches directory